-Che Wondrous Eross.
+The Wondrous Cross.

-HO can tell out the story of the cross!
-There was a time when we thought we knew much of it; but oh! the depths, the wonderful depths of the cross and the work accomplished there, constantly break in upon heart, as one meditates on the cross. who knew the cross, whose eyes were filled with all its glory, because He beheld Him, who hung on the cross, in highest glory has told us "But God forbid that I should glory. save in the cross of our Lord Jesus Christ, by whom the world is crucified unto me, and I unto the world."
+WHO can tell out the story of the cross!
+There was a time when we thought we knew much of it; but oh! the depths, the wonderful depths of the cross and the work accomplished there, which constantly break in upon the heart, as one meditates on the cross.
+One who knew the cross, whose eyes were filled with all its glory, because He beheld Him, who hung on the cross, in highest glory has told us "But God forbid that I should glory, save in the cross of our Lord Jesus Christ, by whom the world is crucified unto me, and I unto the world."
 Crucified unto the world.
 Dead to the world and to sin are the blessed effects of the cross.